 In the Department of Materials it is the responsibility of individual research groups to provide appropriate desktop or laptop computing facilities.
-Your supervisor will have a small budget to cover day-to-day consumables used in your project.
+They are allocated a budget for this purpose.
+Your supervisor will have a small budget to cover both day-to-day consumables used in your project and other minor costs.